quadram-institute-bioscience/template_qib_report/assets/snippets/intro.md

 (will require login, but it's accessible from any network).

-> **Note:** IRIDA is the only platform managed by core bioinformatics
-> which requires a different username and password than your usual NBI
+> **Note:** IRIDA will require the same username and password as any other NBI service,
-> login.
-If you don't have an account on IRIDA, you can ask core
-> bioinformatics to create one for you.
-Similarly, if you don't see among
-> your projects an IRIDA project, please ask core bioinformatics to add
-> you as manager or collaborator on that project.
+> but you will need to login a first time to be present in the IRIDA system and subsequently being added to a project.

 ### HPC